moccalotto/kaos/_rulebook/main.md

 as walking, talking, etc. People who know you might notice that you are distracted though.

 #### Range
-Unless otherwise specified, powers do not have a range limit as such, but the user must have a direct line of sight to the target.
+Unless otherwise specified, powers can reach any target within the caster's line of sight.

 {:.noprint}
 See the power list [here]({{ '/rulebook/powers/' | prepend: site.baseurl }}).